beatriz-sanabria/N170_ERP_Paradigm/README.md

 Otherwise, the fixation cross was used to avoid that the brain habituated to the visual stimuli.

-At the end of the paradigm, an excel file was created and contained the date and the hour when each stimulus showed up.
+The code expects as input the images mentioned and as output an excel file was created.
+This file contained the date and the hour when each stimulus showed up.
 This data allowed us to know how many milliseconds were between stimuli to put then the marks in the EEG recording.
+The following images are examples of the Matlab GUI.

 *** The purpose of this repository is to show the main file and
     the results we obtained after running it.
 All the codes were